This article explains why power meters are so expensive by breaking down their costs.

 For a long time, power meters are not just about the hardware.
 Almost all power meters on the market come with dedicated apps.

-These apps allow you to find out more information about your power meter, such as the battery status, type, and serial number, or you can use them to perform zero-offset.
+These apps allow you to learn more about your power meter, such as the battery status, type, and serial number, or you can use them to perform zero-offset.

-But, somebody has to develop them, which brings additional costs into the final product.
+But somebody has to develop them, which brings additional costs to the final product.

 Customer Support

-Even before the power meters are finally out there on our bikes, it is expected that potential customers will have plenty of pre-sale questions regarding compatibility and the product.
+Even before the power meters are finally out there on our bikes, potential customers are expected to have plenty of pre-sale questions regarding compatibility and the product.

-Customer support costs are one of the areas many people forget: the larger the power meter brand, the more demands on customer support.
+Customer support costs are one of the areas many people forget: the larger the power meter brand, the more demand for customer support.

 Conclusion

-Power meters prices don’t include only the material, R&D, and manufacturing.
+Power meter prices don’t include only the material, R&D, and manufacturing.
 You also shouldn’t forget the marketing and sponsorship activities, development of software, or customer support.

 Of course, there are also margins for manufacturers or distributors.
 So all these things stack up.